All the Makerspace resources you could hope for (and more)

 - Check out their Teen Program in a Box page for great inspiration.
 Also, check out their post on how to evaluate makerspaces in public libraries

-Blog that focuses on libraries and artists working together.
+A now-defunct blog that focused on libraries and artists working together.
 More of a public library and museum focus.

 - Check out their posts: Why aren’t adults allowed to be creative? and Partnering for an After-school Maker Club